CountryTk/car_deal_scaper/README.md

 Scrapes the website Auto24 for "good" deals.

 By "good" deals I mean parameters that I set up myself that qualify a car as good.
+If you want to use this program for commercial use, then please let me know!

 For example: